Mangur (tribe)

-Mangur is one of the largest Kurdish tribes of northwestern Iran.
-Historically semi-nomadic and war-like, they are native to a basin on the little Zab river called “Mangurayeti” in Mukriyan and also inhabit the districts and cities of Sardasht, Piranshahr, Mahabad, Pshdar District.
+Mangur is one of the largest Kurdish tribes of northwestern Iran and has a minor presence in northern Iraq.
+Historically semi-nomadic and war-like, they are native to a basin on the little Zab river called “Mangurayeti” in Mukriyan and also inhabit the districts and cities of Sardasht, Piranshahr, Mahabad, and Pshdar District, the latter of which is in Iraq and not considered to be a part of the geo-cultural region of Mukriyan.

-Mangur was one of the Kurdish tribes in the Bolbas Federation.
-The others were: Mâmash, Pirân, Zerzâ, Herki and Shekâk.
+Mangur was one of the Kurdish tribes in the Bilbas federation.
+The others were Mâmash, Piran, Zerzâ, Herki and Shekâk.

 Sub-tribes

 Mangur households were typically named after their founding patriarch’s mother.
 This made most Mangur families patrilineal-matronymic as they were surnamed after a paternal grandmother.

 The Mangurs are divided in six main different matronymic sub-tribes based on, and named after, their respective foremother.
 The relationship between these six ancestral mothers is vague and unclear though traditionally they are believed to be either sister-wives or biological sisters.
 The clan names are as follows: